 Investors are mostly eager to increase their returns without the hassle of tracking their portfolios and trading in the market.
 Thus, many forms of investment now hire fund managers to trade on behalf of the investor, which saves the investor’s time.
 Moreover, the fund manager’s professional knowledge will be beneficial in maximizing the profit in the investment.

 Both mutual funds and SIP invest in the share market, but there are a few differences between them.
-In this article, we discuss what mutual funds and SIP mean and the key differences between them.
+In this article, we discuss what mutual funds and SIP mean and the key difference between mutual fund and SIP here.

 A mutual fund is a form of investment in which an authorized fund house, such as banks and asset management companies, collects money from investors and trades in securities on their behalf, intending to maximize the profit ratio with the lowest risk.
 The risk of market movement is reduced because the money is invested in different assets for different investment horizons.
 When the risk is reduced, a loss in one asset is offset by a profit in another asset in the portfolio.